yuvadm/ymlstash/README.md

     key: ClassVar[str] = "name"
 ```

 Note the special `key` field which is used to denote that `name` should be used as the primary key field.
+If an object has `name: "foo"`, it will be saved as `foo.yml` in the stash root directory.

 Instantiate a new object: